-Issue: Compliance - Grievance Procedure (5-Day Rule); Ruling Date: September 28, 2018; Ruling No. 2019-4787; Agency: Department of Corrections; Outcome: Grievant Not in Compliance.
-September 28, 2018 Ruling No. 2019-4787 Page 2
+Issue: Compliance - Grievance Procedure (5-Day Rule); Ruling Date: January 4, 2019; Ruling No. 2019-4835; Agency: Department of Corrections; Outcome: Grievant Not in Compliance.

-COMMONWEALTH of VIRGINIA Department of Human Resource Management Office of Equal Employment and Dispute Resolution COMPLIANCE RULING In the matter of the Department of Corrections Ruling Number 2019-4787 September 28, 2018 The Department of Corrections (the "agency") has requested a compliance ruling from the Office of Equal Employment and Dispute Resolution ("EEDR") at the Department of Human Resource Management in relation to the grievant's July 2, 2018 grievance.
+COMMONWEALTH of VIRGINIA Department of Human Resource ManagementOffice of Equal Employment and Dispute Resolution COMPLIANCE RULING In the matter of the Department of Corrections Ruling Number 2019-4835 January 4, 2019 The Department of Corrections (the "agency") has requested a compliance ruling from the Office of Equal Employment and Dispute Resolution ("EEDR") at the Department of Human Resource Management in relation to the grievant's August 14, 2018 grievance.
 The agency alleges that the grievant has failed to comply with the time limits set forth in the grievance procedure for advancing or concluding her grievance.
-FACTS On or about July 2, 2018, the grievant initiated a grievance with the agency.
-The third step response was issued to the grievant on or about August 10, 2018.
-Having received no further response from the grievant, the agency sent, by regular mail and email, a notice of noncompliance to her on August 22, 2018.1 In its notice of noncompliance, the agency requested a response from the grievant within five workdays of her receipt of the notice.
+FACTS On or about October 9, 2018, the grievant initiated a grievance with the agency.
+The first step response was emailed to the grievant on October 16, 2018.
+Having received no further response from the grievant, the agency sent, by email, a notice of noncompliance to her on November 30, 2018.
+In its notice of noncompliance, the agency requested a response from the grievant within five workdays of her receipt of the notice.
 Since more than five workdays have elapsed since the agency notified the grievant of her alleged noncompliance and the grievant has not yet advanced or concluded her grievance, the agency seeks a compliance ruling allowing it to administratively close the grievance.
-DISCUSSION The grievance procedure requires both parties to address procedural noncompliance through a specific process.2 That process assures that the parties first communicate with each other about the noncompliance, and resolve any compliance problems voluntarily, without EEDR's involvement.
-Specifically, the party claiming noncompliance must notify the other party in writing and allow five workdays for the opposing party to correct any noncompliance.3 If the opposing party fails to correct the noncompliance within this five-day period, the party claiming noncompliance may seek a compliance ruling from EEDR, who may in turn order the party to 1 The mailing of correspondence, properly addressed and stamped, raises a presumption of receipt of the correspondence by the addressee.
-E.g., Washington v.
-Anderson, 236 Va.
-316, 322, 373 S.E.2d 712, 715 (1988).
-For purposes of this ruling, therefore, EEDR will assume the grievant received the agency's notice of noncompliance because there is nothing to indicate that it was improperly addressed.
-Futhermore, EEDR will also assume the grievant received the agency's emailed notice of noncompliance because there is nothing to indicate that it may have been sent to an incorrect email address or were otherwise improperly addressed.
-Cf. id.
-2 Grievance Procedure Manual § 6.3.
+DISCUSSION The grievance procedure requires both parties to address procedural noncompliance through a specific process.
+That process assures that the parties first communicate with each other about the noncompliance, and resolve any compliance problems voluntarily, without EEDR's involvement.
+Specifically, the party claiming noncompliance must notify the other party in writing and allow five workdays for the opposing party to correct any noncompliance.
+If the opposing party fails to correct the noncompliance within this five-day period, the party claiming noncompliance may seek a compliance ruling from EEDR, who may in turn order the party to .